 - What the Standards for Brands Policy is

 - How it affects brands selling on Amazon

 What is Amazon’s Standards for Brands Policy?

 The Standards for Brands Selling in the Amazon Store Policy, or SBSAS (formerly known as the Manufacturer on Amazon policy, or MOA), sets out Amazon’s right to decide how products are sold on its marketplace.

-While the SBSAS policy has already been launched for the US marketplace, it has yet to be rolled out in the EU.
-Here, the “Manufacturer on Amazon” policy still applies to vendors and sellers.
+While the SBSAS policy has been launched for the US marketplace, the “Product Availability Policy for Manufacturers” applies to vendors and sellers in Europe.

-Manufacturer brands need to be aware of this new policy as it can directly threaten their chosen distribution model.
+Manufacturer brands need to be aware of these policies as they can directly threaten their chosen distribution model.

 The SBSAS policy states: